-It is understood that the planned project comprises the new construction of a Lion Convenience Store with associated parking and drive lanes located in Lee's Summit, Missouri.
-The structure will be a single story, concrete slab on grade building with structural steel or concrete masonry unit (CMU) construction.
-A canopy structure will cover the gas pumps.
+It is understood that the planned project comprises the new construction of a four (4) -story, wood framed, concrete slab on grade WoodSpring Suites Hotel in Lee's Summit, Missouri.
+Currently, the plan is to have an L-shaped building with asphalt pavements and drive lanes surrounding the structure.
 The proposed finish floor elevation was not available at the time of this report, however, CFS anticipates it will be similar to that of the existing grade.
-Foundation loads are expected to be on the order of 100 kips for column footings and two (2) to three (3) kips per linear foot for continuous wall footings.
+Foundation loads are expected to be on the order of 150 kips for column footings and two three (3) to five (5) kips per linear foot for continuous wall footings.

-CFS anticipates minimal cut and fill amounts, less than two (2) feet plus or minus, will be necessary to achieve the desired construction grade.
-If any changes to the project occur, please notify CFS to allow for review of these changes and, if necessary, amend this report.
+CFS anticipates minimal cut and fill, less than three (3) feet plus or minus, will be necessary to achieve the desired construction grade.
+If any changes to the project occur, please notify CFS to allow for a review of these changes and, if necessary, amend this report.